indieisaconcept/vagrant-stack/README.md

 ## Installation

-Initial installation should take at most 10-20 minutes as some resources may need to be downloaded form the internet.
+Initial installation should take at most 10-20 minutes as some resources may need to be downloaded.

 ### Install vagrant dependences